Detecting wide binaries using machine learning algorithms: Introduction

-We have employed a supervised ML approach to predict wide binaries and potential deviations from standard gravity.
+We have employed a supervised ML approach to predict wide binaries.
 As is standard in any machine learning framework, various data preprocessing techniques like correlation analysis, Synthetic Minority Oversampling Technique (SMOTE) and Principal Component Analysis (PCA) have been employed in this work.
 Confusion matrices and standard ML metrics have been used to analyse the performance of the models and tune the hyperparameters accordingly.
-We have also used the K-fold cross-validation technique for the anomaly detection problem.
-The codes used in this work are made available as a set of publicly available tools (hosted at \href{https://github.com/DespCAP/G-ML}{https://github.com/DespCAP/G-ML}) which can be used to generate a catalogue of wide binaries using our pre-trained models, and to get a rough estimate of anomalies without invoking the use of computationally expensive many-body Monte-Carlo simulations.
+The codes used in this work are made available as a set of publicly available tools (hosted at \href{https://github.com/DespCAP/G-ML}{https://github.com/DespCAP/G-ML}) which can be used to generate a catalogue of wide binaries using our pre-trained models, or to train the models locally.

 The structure of this paper is as follows.
-Sec. \ref{mlte} outlines the essential machine learning tools and techniques including that of data preprocessing and evluation of models.
+Sec. \ref{mlte} outlines the essential machine learning tools and techniques, including those of data preprocessing and evaluation of models.
 Sec. \ref{wbcl} describes the methodologies for using ML algorithms to predict wide binary pairs from the Gaia DR3 dataset.
-In Sec. \ref{devsg} we deal with the problem of detecting deviations from standard gravity as an anomaly detection problem.
-We conclude with few remarks and future outlook in Sec. \ref{conclusion}.
+We conclude with a few remarks and a future outlook in Sec. \ref{conclusion}.